ALib C++ Library

 • Such INI-file could then be used as a "jump-start" for translating a software from its (hard-coded ) default language into a different one.

-• With the prioritization mechanics of class Configuration it is allowed to attach two or more INI-files, in parallel.
-This allows for example to have language translations of resources in place, which - if only sparsely defined - automatically fallback through the different configuration plug-ins until a translation is found, or - if none is found - fall back to the defaults stored in the InMemoryPlugin and initially fed with ResourcePool::BootstrapBulk .
+• With the prioritization mechanics of class Configuration it is allowed to use two or more INI-files, in parallel.
+This allows for example to have language translations of resources in place, which - if only sparsely defined - automatically fallback through the different configuration priorities until a value is found, latest the hard-coded one.

 In other words, language translations can be stacked and software might allow to use not only specify a preferred language but a prioritized list of preferred languages.

-• Similar to the previous point two different configuration plug-ins (e.g. INI-files) could be used and have one storing only translated resources, the second all resources relevant for an application's color scheme ("Theme").
-This way, language and color scheme can be chosen independency from each other.
+• Similar to the previous point two different configuration plug-ins (e.g., INI-files) could be used and have one storing only translated resources, the second all resources relevant for an application's color scheme ("Theme").
+This way, language and color scheme can be chosen independently from each other.

 Note